 The research from this 400-participant study indicates that “Creative activity was found to have both indirect effects and direct effects on performance-related outcomes, but the effects varied by the type of performance-related outcome.
 The results indicate that organizations may benefit from encouraging employees to consider creative activities in their efforts to recover from work.”

-The research basically indicates that doing creative things helps us do better at work.
+The research indicates that doing creative things helps us do better at work.

 One of the main points of the study is that creative activities help us “recover” from the stresses and extended focus of work.

-For many of us, the idea of taking time to ourselves seems foreign.
+For many of us, the idea of taking a break from work seems foreign.
 We can even feel guilty about it… Don’t!